 bundling errors and modifier issues.

-Modifier 59, for example, has long been under audit scrutiny, which is why you should review coding guidelines and Medicare’s rules before using this modifier.
-Documentation in the medical record must satisfy criteria to use modifier 59 and other NCCI-associated modifiers to bypass a NCCI edit.
+Modifier 59 Distinct procedural service, for example, has long been under audit scrutiny, which is why you should review coding guidelines and Medicare’s rules before using this modifier.
+Documentation in the medical record must satisfy criteria to use modifier 59 and other NCCI-associated modifiers to bypass an NCCI edit.

 Prior to beginning an audit, it’s important to consider the payer-specific guidelines for the cases being audited.
 If auditing Medicare claims, determine the MAC for the region or location being audited.